 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Munich is €116, while the average daily cost in Frankfurt is €87.
+The average daily cost (per person) in Munich is €150, while the average daily cost in Frankfurt is €122.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Munich and Frankfurt in more detail.
+What follows is a categorical breakdown of travel costs for Munich and Frankfurt in more detail.

 Below are a few samples from actual travelers for food and meal costs in Munich:

 Also, here are some specific examples of food and dining related activities in Munich.

 For Frankfurt, here are some examples of average food and meal prices for travelers: